 - Things like tattoo furniture and workstations are a must.
 Artist chairs, client beds, and mirrors are all essential within a tattoo studio.

 - Certain cleaning and sterilisation products are a necessity and passing health and safety checks may actually be dependant on having them.
-For example, some councils require each individual artist to have their own sink, so if this is the case for you then you'll need to ensure that you're fully equipped.
+For example, some councils require each individual artist to have their own sink.
+If this is the case for you, you'll need to ensure that you're fully-equipped.

 - There are other furnishings and necessary equipment to consider:

-- A kitchen area is ideal with general kitchen supplies including sink, fridge, microwave, kettle etc.
+- A kitchen area with general kitchen supplies including a sink, fridge, microwave, kettle etc. is ideal

 - For a reception area, you'll need a telephone, computer/laptop, desk, chairs, couches, display shelves, and any other necessary furnishings to decorate the shop and make it look good.